jerralph/riscv-vip/README.md

 ----------------------------
 This repository hosts RISC-V related SystemVerilog Verification IP.

-See the riscv-vip users' guide for important user details.  https://jerralph.github.io/riscv-vip/doc/index.html
+See the riscv-vip users' guide for important user details.
+The users' guide source is in the doc/ directory and is browser viewable at https://jerralph.github.io/riscv-vip/doc/index.html

 Find the release notes in the RELEASE.txt file.